raylutz/daffodil/README.md

 ![daffodil_logo](https://github.com/raylutz/Pydf/assets/14955977/5e141583-0216-429d-9ba8-be938aa13017)

-# Python Daffodil -- Pydf
+# PyDaffodil -- Pydf

-The Python Daffodil (Pydf) package provides a lightweight, simple and fast 2-d dataframes built on the flexible and fast list-of-list array as the core datatype.
-Pydf is similar to other data frame packages, such as Pandas, Numpy, Polars, Swift, Vaex, Dask, PyArrow, SQLite, etc. Daffodil provides basic dataframe functionality which is not available in core python, but should.
-Daffodil uses standard python data types, and can mix data types in the array, can store any type within a cell, even another table.
+The PyDaffodil (Pydf) package provides a lightweight, simple and flexible 2-d dataframes built on python data types, including a list-of-list array as the core datatype.
+Daffodil is similar to other data frame packages, such as Pandas, Numpy, Polars, Swift, Vaex, Dask, PyArrow, SQLite, etc. Daffodil provides basic dataframe functionality which is not available in core python, but should be.
+Daffodil uses standard python data types, and can mix data types in rows and columns, and can store any type within a cell, even another Pydf instance.

 It works well in traditional pythonic processing paradigms, such as in loops, allowing fast row appends, insertions and other opertions that column-oriented packages like Pandas handle poorly or don't offer at all.

-Pydf is particularly well suited to applications for data munging, incremental appending, data pipelines, row-based apply and reduce functions,  including support for chunked large data sets that can be described by a Pydf table which operates as a manifest to chunks.
+Daffodil is particularly well suited to applications for data munging, incremental appending, data pipelines, row-based apply and reduce functions, including support for chunked large data sets that can be described by a Daffodil table which operates as a manifest to chunks, and useful for delegations for parallel processing, where each delegation can handle a number of chunks.

 Daffodil is not necessarily slower than trying to use Pandas within your larger python program, because moving data in and out of those other packages can have an very high overhead.
 Pydf is a very simple